AgustaWestland AW139: Design

 The AW139 cockpit is based on the modular Honeywell Primus EPIC avionics system incorporating a four LCD screen glass cockpit.
 Although an option on early models, most aircraft include a four-axis autopilot, which allows higher levels of automation and safety and enables advanced functions such as auto-hover.
-This level of automation has allowed certification for single-pilot operations under instrument flight rules conditions (SPIFR), and the cockpit can also optionally be modified for compatibility with night vision goggles.
-The latest version of the Primus EPIC avionics systems includes a Synthetic Vision System.
+This level of automation has allowed certification for single-pilot operations under instrument flight rules conditions (SPIFR), and the cockpit can optionally be modified for compatibility with night vision goggles.
+The latest version of the Primus EPIC avionics systems includes a synthetic vision system.
 Pilot training for the type is available via advanced Level D Full Flight Simulators.
-According to Shipping & Marine, the AW139 has "the largest cabin in its class"; containing up to 15 passengers or four litters and accompanying medics, an additional baggage compartment is used to stow equipment to keep the main cabin clear for use.
+The AW139 has "the largest cabin in its class", containing up to 15 passengers or four litters and accompanying medics.
+An additional baggage compartment is used to stow equipment to keep the main cabin clear for use.

 Large sections of the AW139 have been developed and produced by a range of different companies.
 Airframes are typically produced by PZL-Świdnik, who delivered their 200th airframe in April 2014.
-Pratt & Whitney Canada produce the type's PT6C turboshaft engines, while the primary and secondary transmissions were developed by Westland GKN and Kawasaki Heavy Industries respectively.
+Pratt & Whitney Canada produce the type's PT6C turboshaft engines.
+The primary and secondary transmissions were developed by Westland GKN and Kawasaki Heavy Industries respectively.
 A significant portion of the avionics are sourced from Honeywell.
 Turkish Aerospace Industries has been subcontracted to manufacture various elements of the AW139, including the fuselage, canopy, and radome.
-Final assembly of most AW139s is performed at AgustaWestland's facilities in Philadelphia, United States, and Vergiate, Italy; those destined for customers within the Commonwealth of Independent States are typically assembled by a third final manufacturing plant in Tomilino, Moscow operated by HeliVert.
+Final assembly of most AW139s is performed at AgustaWestland's facilities in Philadelphia, United States, and Vergiate, Italy.
+Those destined for customers within the Commonwealth of Independent States are typically assembled by a third final manufacturing plant in Tomilino, Moscow operated by HeliVert.